International Student – How to Apply

 The student will interview with an administrator and the international program director.
 This interview may be in person or via Skpye.

 A student may wish to visit the school for a half or full day to observe classes and/or meet with the international program director.
 Visitation is by appointment only.
-Please contact Candy Houk to schedule a visit.
+Please contact Candy Houk in the admission office to schedule a visit.

 ADMISSION DECISION AND ENROLLMENT